Brodski/vfo-frontend/README.md

 - A dynamic website based on N-tier architecture with Presentation, Logic, and Data layer.
 - Backend: Java, Spring Boot framework, with MongoDB database.
 - Frontend: React framework, Materialize CSS framework, and SASS.
-- Uses Google's API librarys to authenticate user and to perform REST operations to retrieve all relevent data.
+- Uses Google's API libraries to authenticate user and to perform REST operations to retrieve all relevent data.
 - Everything is hosted on one VM; the frontend server is running on a Node.js server, backend server is running on a Apache Tomcat server through the Spring Boot framework, & mongoDB are all on one VM in Google's Cloud Platform.
 - All endpoints are https secured using Certbot.
 - [Backend project repo is here](https://github.com/Brodski/customyoutube-backend)